-The tool predicts visitor flows at 20 popular spots for the next four hours, 24 hours and seven days.
+The tool predicts visitor flows over 100 popular spots for the next four hours and 24 hours.
 Each spot is rated as "comfortable", "moderate", "lightly congested", "congested" or "heavily congested", so visitors can plan their trips accordingly.

-poimonitor.macaotourism.gov.mo
+Ø poimonitor.macaotourism.gov.mo